anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 BRSKI {{RFC8995, Section 5}} to accommodate alternative enrollment protocols that use authenticated self-contained objects for certification requests.
-As this is supported by various existing enrollment protocols, they can be employed without modifications to existing PKI RAs/CAs supporting the respective enrollment protocol (see also {{exist_prot}}).
+As this is supported by various existing enrollment protocols, they can be employed without modifications to existing RAs/CAs supporting the respective enrollment protocol (see also {{exist_prot}}).

 The addressing scheme in BRSKI for certification requests and